-The financial activities of the municipality are accounted for in separate funds.
-The Liquid Fuels Tax Fund is used to account for state aid revenues from the Pennsylvania Department of Transportation used primarily for building and improving local roads and bridges.
-The Form MS-965 has been prepared in accordance with reporting requirements prescribed by the Pennsylvania Department of Transportation as a result of the Fuels Tax Act 655, dated 1956 and as amended, which does not constitute a complete presentation of the entity's assets, liabilities, expenses, and fund balance.
+The financial activities of the municipality are accounted for in separate funds The Liquid Fuels Tax Fund is used to account for state aid revenues from the Pennsylvania Department of Transportation used primarily for maintaining, building and improving local roads and bridges.
+The Form MS-965 has been prepared in accordance with reporting requirements prescribed by the Pennsylvania Department of Transportation pursuant to the Liquid Fuels Tax Act 655 of 1956 as amended.
+The MS-965 does not constitute a complete presentation of the entity's assets, liabilities, expenses and fund balance.
 Accordingly, the presentation of Form MS-965 With Adjustments is restricted to the Liquid Fuels Tax Fund, which represents a segment of the entity.